AdriGarry/framebot/README.md

 # Core

-Based on NodeJS, running on a Raspberry Pi, this is **Core** program, to autorun and interact.
+Based on NodeJS, running on a Raspberry Pi, this is **Core** program, to autorun, manage stuff and interact.

 It's a kind of framework, to run js modules, with a flux manager, logger, tools...